Step 1: Make your first reward easy to earn.

 - Setting your brand colors

-- Customizing your launcher
+- Customizing your Launcher

-- Customizing your program cards
+- Customizing your program card text

 - Adding custom icons to earning and spending rules